timburgess/ScienceKit/README.md

 **SwiftCSV** - utility for easily reading columns and rows of CSV files

 All libraries provided have been built with the Swift version 2.2 snapshot provided by Apple.
-In order to use the project, you will need to follow the installation instructions at https://swift.org/download/#latest-development-snapshots
+In order to use a project, you will need to follow the installation instructions at https://swift.org/download/#latest-development-snapshots